Intercontinental Edinburgh The George

 Located in the original Georgian Townhouse suites enjoy beautiful views over to 18th Century George Street.

 Intercontinental Edinburgh The George is home to The Printing Press Bar and Kitchen and the Burr & Co.
 Coffee Shop.
 The restaurant is a nod to the capital city's rich literary history and it showcases fresh Scottish ingredients.
-The bar and the coffee shop have both quickly become local favorites.
+The bar and the coffee shop have both quickly become local favourites.
 The hotel also has a fully-equipped gym.

 The George offers the perfect base for exploring the best that Edinburgh has to offer.
 Spend your day exploring the castle, wandering down the Royal Mile, shopping on Princes Street or enjoying the National Gallery.